Interoperability: the backbone of any thriving EV charging network.

 That's where open standards come in.
 Designed to eliminate silos and future-proof infrastructure, they're essential for scaling EV charging networks smartly and sustainably.
 Among them, the Open Charge Point Protocol (OCPP) stands out as the go-to framework for enabling communication between charging stations and backend systems.

-In this article, we’ll break down OCPP’s role in the eMobility ecosystem and unpack the differences between its key versions: 1.6, 2.0, and 2.0.1, so you can better understand where the industry’s headed and what it means for your business or tech stack.
+In this article, we'll break down OCPP's role in the eMobility ecosystem and unpack the differences between its key versions: 1.6, 2.0, and 2.0.1, so you can better understand where the industry's headed and what it means for your EV charging business or tech stack.

-What is the Open Charge Point Protocol (OCPP)?
+What is the Open Charge Point Protocol?

-In terms of its role in the EV charging ecosystem, understanding OCPP’s placement is crucial.
-OCPP acts as the communication syntax connecting the Charging Station Management System (CSMS)—used by CPOs to control their networks—with the physical charging stations.
+In terms of its role in the EV charging ecosystem, understanding OCPP's placement is crucial.
+OCPP acts as the communication syntax connecting the Charging Station Management System (CSMS) used by CPOs to control their networks with the physical charging stations.

 Key operations covered by OCPP include:

-- Charger reservation.
+- EV charger reservation.

 - Issue recognition and alerts.